 Rotala Indica is an easy aquarium plant that I think everyone should have in their planted tanks.
 We have a lot of experience in different aqua plants, and our care guide will help you out with this plant.
-This plant can be grown in low light but in high lightning, it turns pink.
+This plant can be grown in low light, but in high light, it turns pink.
 It is very attractive, but you should be careful not to burn the plant.

-This fast-growing plant can be planted even by beginners, although, it has a significant level of maintenance.
+This fast-growing plant can be planted even by beginners, although it has a significant level of maintenance.
 In our article, you will find all the information needed on planting and caring about Rotala Indica.
-We have done a lot of researches on this plant, and it can be kept with other fish because it regenerates very fast.
+We have done a lot of research on this plant, and it can be kept with other fish because it regenerates very fast.
 Follow our care guide if you want to grow this plant healthy in the easiest way and enhance your aqua space.

-Rotala Indica is a super easy and very fast-growing stem plant that would be perfect for the background of your tank, and for all sizes of planted tanks.
+Rotala Indica is a super easy and very fast-growing stem plant that would be perfect for the background of your tank and for all sizes of planted tanks.
 You can grow it in low light, with no fertilizer.
-When it has high light the plant gets a super attractive and nice pink color.
+When it has high light, the plant gets a super attractive and nice pink color.

-Since it is a fast-growing plant you have to not high fish load but just put it in a shrimp tank and don’t do fertilization, but make sure it has nutrients in the tank because if it doesn’t the plant will start to die.
+Since it is a fast-growing plant, you have to not high fish load but just put it in a shrimp tank and don’t do fertilization, but make sure it has nutrients in the tank because if it doesn’t, the plant will start to die.

 It is super easy to get Rotala Indica to get a nice bush, and you can get from it a lot of propagation because it grows so quickly.
-Then, you cut the tops of this plant, the new sprouts will shut off from the same area which allows this plant to get super bushy.
+Then, you cut the tops of this plant.
+The new sprouts will shut off from the same area, which allows this plant to get super bushy.
 The height of this plant goes around 5 to 12”.

 |Difficulty||Easy to medium|